-No one knows exactly how to celebrate Passover 2020.
+No one knows exactly how to celebrate Passover 2020, and now 2021.
 Rituals will be revised, longtime family seder traditions will be upturned.
 When we ask, “Why is this night different from all other nights?”, the answer is more complex than before.
 We may be enduring a Plague not mentioned in the Haggadah, but, we are free.
 We can roam responsibly at a social distance, and can still express thanks to our front line workers, our doctors and nurses, and all of those who are ensuring that we have essential care, supplies, and services.

 For anyone not familiar, the Passover Seder is a dinner that includes reading, storytelling, eating and drinking special foods and wine, singing, and other traditions.
 It’s held after sundown on the first and second nights of Passover to retell the story of the Jewish people’s exodus from Egyptian slavery over 3,000 years ago.